Introduction

 Agricultural technology for smallholders

-The availability of digital solutions can reinforce smallholder supply chains.
-Emerging solutions can improve aspects like enhanced productivity and reduced bottlenecks, access to financial support, stronger links to quality input, and better nutritional outcomes.
+The availability of can reinforce smallholder supply chains.
+Emerging solutions can improve aspects like enhanced productivity and reduced bottlenecks, access to financial support, stronger links to input, and better nutritional outcomes.

 Furthermore, according to the IFC’s handbook, tech solutions also offer advantages to large-scale input providers working with smallholder farmers (SHFs): improved market links, less volatile supply volumes, more efficient use of energy and resources, and most importantly, improved safety and brand integrity.